blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 on ruby 1.9.2 has an interesting [issue](http://projects.puppetlabs.com/issues/9084), which, since we're using a base system, is going to be easy enough to correct.
-Do all of the following, taking careful note of the _systems_ the commands are being run on.
+Do all of the following, taking careful note of the _systems_ the commands are run on.

     puppet:~# ln -s /var/lib/puppet/ssl/certs/ca.pem $(openssl version -d|cut -d\" -f2)/certs/$(openssl x509 -hash -noout -in /var/lib/puppet/ssl/certs/ca.pem).0